Air France Flight 447: Accident

 Roughly 20 seconds later, at 02:12 UTC, Bonin decreased the aircraft's pitch slightly.
 Airspeed indications became valid, and the stall warning sounded again; it then sounded intermittently for the remaining duration of the flight, stopping only when the pilots increased the aircraft's nose-up pitch.
 From there until the end of the flight, the angle of attack never dropped below 35°.
-From the time the aircraft stalled until its impact with the ocean, the engines were primarily developing either 100% N1 or TOGA thrust, though they were briefly spooled down to about 50 percent N1 on two occasions.
-The engines always responded to commands and were developing in excess of 100 percent N1 when the flight ended.
+From the time the aircraft stalled until its impact with the ocean, the engines were primarily developing either 100% N1 or TOGA thrust, though they were briefly spooled down to about 50% N1 on two occasions.
+The engines always responded to commands and were developing in excess of 100% N1 when the flight ended.
 Robert responded to Dubois by saying, "We've lost all control of the aeroplane, we don't understand anything, we've tried everything".
 Soon after this, Robert said to himself, "climb" four consecutive times.
 Bonin heard this and replied, "But I've been at maximum nose-up for a while!"
-When Captain Dubois heard this, he realized Bonin was causing the stall, and shouted, "No no no, don't climb!
+When Dubois heard this, he realized Bonin was causing the stall, and shouted, "No no no, don't climb!
 No No No!"
+When Robert heard this, he told Bonin to give him control of the aircraft, and Bonin initially obliged.

-When Robert heard this, he told Bonin to give him control of the airplane.
-In response to this, Bonin temporarily gave the controls to Robert.
-Robert pushed his side-stick forward to try to regain lift for the airplane to exit the stall.
-However, the aircraft was too low to recover from the stall.
-Shortly thereafter, the ground proximity warning system sounded an alarm, warning the crew about the aircraft's imminent crash with the ocean.
+The aircraft was now too low to recover from the stall.
+Robert pushed his side-stick forward to try to regain lift in order to get out of the stall; however, shortly thereafter, the ground proximity warning system sounded a "sink rate" alarm followed by "pull up" alarms.
 In response, Bonin (without informing his colleagues) pulled his side-stick all the way back again, and said, "We're going to crash!
 This can't be true.
 But what's happening?"
 The last recording on the CVR was Dubois saying, "(ten) degrees pitch attitude."